Applied Linguistics

 Dissertation

 Each doctoral candidate is required to conduct an original and independent research project representing a significant contribution to knowledge in the field of study.
 The project should be presented in a scholarly manner, show an ability on the part of the candidate to do independent research of high quality, and demonstrate considerable experience in using appropriate research techniques.
 The content and conclusions of the dissertation will be defended at the time of the final oral examination.
-A written dissertation proposal is required and must be approved at a proposal hearing by a majority vote of the candidate's Ph.D. committee.
+A written dissertation proposal is required and must be approved at a proposal defense by a majority vote of the candidate's Ph.D. committee.
 A majority vote is also required for approval of the completed written dissertation at the final oral defense.
 The dissertation must be accepted by the Ph.D. committee, the head of the graduate program, and the Graduate School.

 Dual-Titles